 - Offering you the opportunity to take part in research about acceptance in the context of health issues.
 And by taking part in the research, you get a free 1-1 coaching session in exchange.
 It’s a great way to get a taster of this kind of support.

 - I have also just started a newsletter which will give you first-in-the-queue access to these kind of articles, practical strategies and advice to manage your health and wellness, updates, offers and freebies.
 You can sign up here.
 You will receive the newsletter every 2 weeks.
 I don’t forward or sell your email to third parties.

-- There’s a free Wellness Assessment coming soon which you can do on your own to identify your levels of wellness in various aspects of your life.
-If you sign up to the newsletter, you will find out when it’s available.
+- There’s a free Wellness Appreciation Workbook which you can do on your own to identify your levels of wellness in various aspects of your life.
+It’s available from the homepage of the website.
+When you download it, you are also subscribing to the newsletter (which you can unsubscribe from at any time).

-- I am developing an online workshop (not sure what to call it yet) to help you return to wellness in various aspects of your life.
-This will become available in 2018.
-But if you want to help shape what that programme could look like, how you want it to help you, get in touch here and we can have a chat about it.
+- I am developing an online workshop to help you return to wellness in various aspects of your life.
+If you want to help shape what that programme could look like, how you want it to help you, get in touch here and we can have a chat about it.
 And if you sign up to the newsletter, you will also get updates on it there.

 Make the change – Take that first step/roll

 Support is available to help you take that first step or first roll in making the change you want.
 And you don’t have to do it by yourself.
 Return to Wellness can help and partner you on that journey.